aun1414/Health-and-Fitness-Management-System/README.md

 * Tracking and recording physical activity of Patient (Implemented)

-* Token based reward system on the basis of patient physical
+* Token based reward system on the basis of patient physical activity

-* Ranking System on the basis of tokens earned by use (To be Implemented)
+* Ranking System on the basis of patient physical activity (Implemented)

 ## App Development
 ---